cancel

 SOFTWARE:

-- General Availability: Date the product is generally available through official vendor distributions
+- General Availability: Date the product release is generally available through official manufacturer distributions

-- End of Life (EOL): Last date that full support for product is provided by the vendor.
+- End of Life (EOL): Last date that full support for product release is provided by the manufacturer.
 Partial support is still available.

-- End of Support (EOS) or Obsolete: Last date that any support is provided by the vendor.
+- End of Support (EOS) or Obsolete: Last date that any support is provided by the manufacturer.
 The only support available after this date, if applicable, is self-help online support.

 HARDWARE: